JeremiahKaren/35percent.github.io/_posts/2019-04-30-elephant-park-mp5-maximum-affordable-housing.md

 The completion of the Heygate redevelopment is set to deliver more homes than were approved by Southwark's planning committee, but with fewer affordable homes.

-The figures are revealed in a [planning document](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Mz5nzvZX38X%2fWRNbT2Vd6A%3d%3d!%7d%7d%7d) for the last phase of the redevelopment of what is now known as Elephant Park -  MP7.
+The figures are revealed in a [planning document](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Mz5nzvZX38X%2fWRNbT2Vd6A%3d%3d!%7d%7d%7d) for the last phase of the redevelopment of what is now known as Elephant Park -  MP5.
 This phase is for 424 new homes, taking the total for the whole development to 2,689 homes.
 This is at least 220 more homes than the numbers agreed at the planning committee in November 2013, when Lendlease recieved planning permission for between 2,300 and 2,469 homes.

-Despite this increase in the total planning documents show that despite the increase in the total, only 541 of these homes will be affordable - 29 fewer than the 570 promised.
+Despite this increase in the total, only 541 of these homes will be affordable - 29 fewer than the 570 promised.

-When the planning committee approved the Heygate estate's redevelopment back in 2013 it thought it was approving a scheme of _'between 2,300(min) and 2,469(max) residential units'_.
-It also thought it was approving a minimum of 570 affordable homes, the 'indicative figure' given in an [addendum report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Q7K%2bVQ5GwV3kVWHHRXBCqg%3d%3d!%7d%7d%7d) (footnote; corrected from 574, para 163 [Officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d).
+The 'anticipated' figures for the total and affordable units are given in a Reserved Matters Affordable Housing Strategy that accompanies the Elephant Park - MP5 H7 Reserved Matters Application.
+The 'indicative' figure for the 570 approved affordable homes was given in an [addendum report] (http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Q7K%2bVQ5GwV3kVWHHRXBCqg%3d%3d!%7d%7d%7d), which [corrected a previous figure of 574]   [Officer's report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!swSywGCW3zgzV1miHXgXSg%3d%3d!%7d%7d%7d) para 163.

 In fact, at least 220 more homes will be built over the maximum, but with fewer affordable homes than approved.
 This is according to planning documents submitted by developer Lendlease for the last phase of the Heygate redevelopment (now known as Elephant Park).